daycry/zoom/README.md

 	> php spark zoom:publish

-This command will copy a config file to your app namespace and "cli-config.php" file for doctrine cli.
+This command will copy a config file to your app namespace.
-Then you can adjust it to your needs.
-By default file will be present in `app/Config/Zoom.php`.

 ## Usage Loading Library